rabieeali/contacts-app-for-aps-students/README.md

  Second) a RESTfull API with node.js and express.js and MongoDB

  Third) a React Redux App using react-redux and redux-thunk, material UI

+It's all going to be a real-world foundational project (mostly admin dahsboard) , done with honor for APS students